stuerp/foo_vis_spectrum_analyzer/README.md

 v0.9.0.0-alpha2, 2025-10-xx

 - New: Separate styles for X-axis vs. horizontal grid lines and Y-axis vs. vertical grid lines.
-- New: LEDs have an *Integral Size* setting that will render the LEDs at full block intervals.
+- New: LED Mode has an *Integral Size* setting that will render the LEDs at full instead of fractional block sizes.
+- New: The configuration dialog will only show the styles that are used by the current visualization.
 - Improved: Oscilloscope visualization.
   - X and Y-axis support
   - Y-axis none, dBFS and linear dBFS modes.